 Is Dry Mouth a Part of Aging?

 Though it is true that older people are noted to have higher tendencies to be victims of dry mouth, it is a common misconception that dry mouth is a normal part of aging.
 According to research, more than a whopping 300 OTC medicines alone lead to dry mouth as their side effects.
-With older people consuming a higher number of medicines, they are prone to a higher risk of being victims to dry mouth; and this has got nothing to do with their growing age as a root cause.
+With older people consuming more medicines, they are prone to a higher risk of being dry mouth victims; and this has got nothing to do with their growing age as a root cause.
 So what causes this condition?
-While there are few unrecognized causes, below are 11 identified causes.
+While there are a few unrecognized causes, below are 11 identified causes.

 Underlying Reasons for Dry Mouth:

-1. Hyposalivation: Secretion of saliva by the salivary glands either reduce or almost stops due to certain reasons which result in this condition.
-Though this may look like the most prominent causes of dry mouth, there are many other equally weighing reasons that are held responsible.
+Secretion of saliva by the salivary glands either reduces or almost stops due to certain reasons which result in this condition.
+Though this may look like the most prominent cause of dry mouth, there are many other equally weighing reasons that are responsible.
 Read further to know more.

-2. Adverse Effect of Medicines: Numerous OTC products, as well as a lot of very widely used doctor-prescribed medicines, could lead to dry mouth as their side effects.
-Medicines for high blood pressure, depression, bladder control measures are few of the most common medicines which cause Xerostomia.
+Numerous OTC products, as well as a lot of very widely used doctor-prescribed medicines, could lead to dry mouth as their side effects.
+Medicines for high blood pressure, depression, and bladder control measures are a few medicines that cause Xerostomia.

-3. Mouth Breathing: While most of us may occasionally breathe through our mouths only after exercising or during respiratory attacks or during sleep, there are people who barely use their nose.
-Either due to smaller nasal cavities, deviated septum, enlarged tonsils, abnormal size/shape of the nose/jaw or due to other existing reasons, some people tend to breathe through their mouth throughout the day.
+While most of us may occasionally breathe through our mouths only after exercising or during respiratory attacks or during sleep.
+Either due to smaller nasal cavities, deviated septum, enlarged tonsils, abnormal size/shape of the nose/jaw, or due to other existing reasons, some people tend to breathe through their mouth throughout the day.
 These people are prone to dry mouth.

-4. Diseases: Lastly, some diseases like Sjogren’s Syndrome, HIV/AIDS, Diabetes, Alzheimer’s Disease, Hypertension, Parkinson’s Disease, Stroke, Mumps etc, are proven to have an impact on saliva.
+Lastly, some diseases like Sjogren’s Syndrome, HIV/AIDS, Diabetes, Alzheimer’s Disease, Hypertension, Parkinson’s Disease, Stroke, Mumps, etc, are proven to have an impact on saliva.
 Psychogenic causes may also act as a cause.

-5. Nerve Damage: Injuries, accidents or surgeries may cause damage to one or more nerves.
+Injuries, accidents, or surgeries may cause damage to one or more nerves.
 With this damage, nerves fail to send or effectively send instructions (in order to secrete saliva) to the salivary glands and thus the salivary glands stop or reduce secretions accordingly.

-7. Habits and Lifestyle: Smoking, using marijuana, tranquilizers, drinking alcohol frequently, consuming carbonated drinks or caffeinated beverages, chewing too much gum especially those with sugar contents etc can be top habits which may cause drying up of the mouth.
+Smoking, using marijuana, tranquilizers, drinking alcohol frequently, consuming carbonated drinks or caffeinated beverages, chewing too much gum especially those with sugar contents, etc can be top habits that may cause drying up of the mouth.

-8. Radiotherapy and Chemotherapy: Salivary glands are exposed to radiation during radiotherapy and the drugs used to treat cancer in Chemotherapy, both make saliva thicker.
-And since these are usually long term treatments, they making the mouthfeel more dry than always and eventually lead to Xerostomia.
+Salivary glands are exposed to radiation during radiotherapy.
+Also, the drugs used to treat cancer in Chemotherapy, make saliva thicker.
+And since these are usually long-term treatments, they make the mouthfeel drier than always and eventually lead to Xerostomia.

-9. Removal of Salivary Glands: Sometimes, due to lack of other treatment methods, some conditions may demand the removal of salivary glands.
+Sometimes, due to the lack of other treatment methods, some conditions may demand the removal of salivary glands.
 While weighing between salivary secretions and more crucial factors, it may seem fit to have saliva compromised.
-In such cases, another gate is opened to dry mouth.

-10. Women and Menopause: While dry mouth can be culprits for both men and women, a number of women tend to suffer as compared to men.
+While dry mouth can be culprits for both men and women, a number of women tend to suffer like men.
 Especially during menopause, there is a disturbance in hormone secretions and this may cause reduced secretions of saliva.